Is euthanasia legal in the Netherlands?

 The patient must make the request personally.
 A request for euthanasia made by another person on behalf of the patient cannot be granted.
 It must always be clear that the request has been made by the patient personally.

 The request must have been made without any undue influence from others.
-The physician must be satisfied that there has been no such influence.
+The physician must be satisfied that the patient’s request is voluntary and well considered.

 Euthanasia and minors

-Minors may themselves request for euthanasia from the age of 12.
-The following additional requirements apply:
+A child may request euthanasia from the age of 12.
+However, the following additional requirements apply:

 Oral request for euthanasia

-It is not necessary to write down a euthanasia request.
-A verbal request for euthanasia is sufficient.
+It is not necessary for a patient to make a euthanasia request in writing.
+An oral request is sufficient.

 Advance directive